 Related content: How to Give Kids Consequences That Work

 At the same time, come up with a list of rewards.
 I call this a “rewards menu.”
-This shouldn’t only involve spending money or buying things.
+Rewards shouldn’t only involve spending money or buying things.
 Does your child like to take walks, go to the park, or maybe the beach?
 Do they like to play catch?
 Do they like to swing?

 It’s fine to say to your child:

-“You know, you did really well today.
+“You know, you did well today.
 I’m going to take you down and swing you in the swings.”

 And that’s the reward.
 Rewards don’t have to be expensive—you just have to use your imagination.
 For older kids, you can go hiking, go downtown, go by the river, go to the park, more screen time.
 For teens, you can let them earn later bedtimes or more time with their friends.
 With adolescents, the reward is often getting away from you and being on their own, and that’s okay.